Penang Food Guide – 40 Street Food To Try in 2023

 Assam Laksa (Penang Assam Laksa)

-The Penang Asam Laksa is a spicy fish broth made with mackerel/sardine flakes rich soup noodle soup that is tangy and sour from the Assam Gelugor, which some may find the taste too overpowering.
+It is a rich, tangy, and sour soup noodle soup from the Assam Gelugor, and some may find the taste too overpowering.

-Penang Asam Laksa is an acquired taste.
 The Hare Koh (prawn paste) taste is akin to a preference for Budu or Cincalok.
 You either love it, or you don’t appreciate the fishy broth.

 Recommended stalls: